 Only then, when they feel they are familiar with the whole scenario and all its participants, do they feel confident enough to put pen to paper, or create that momentous new file on their computer.
 And indeed this is a great way of getting to grips with the vast amount of invention that will have to go into creating a full length novel or other work.

 Me – I cannot work like that.

-I like to let things unravel as I go along, as they do in real life and allow for improvisation, for the unexpected.
-My characters and their situations to determine what comes next, not for them to be fitted into some preconceived plot.
+I like to let things unravel as I go along, as they do in real life, and allow for improvisation, for the unexpected.
+I need my characters and their situations to determine what comes next, not for them to be fitted into some preconceived plot.

 - Where exactly is this?
 Who and what is this person?

 - What do I need to explain about their background and personality?

 - What happens next after the initial opening scenario?

 - How soon do I need to bring in a crisis or a new development?

 The essential queries arise as I progress.
 No need to try and anticipate them all.
 And I then add extra depth and detail in the revising process (see Tip 6 – Emotional Involvement).